novellac/expose-units-example/README.md

 # expose-units-example

-This is an exmaple project, illustrating a possible bug or regression in Vue Test Utils.
+This is an example project, illustrating a possible bug or regression in Vue Test Utils.

 It creates and tests a child component which returns a method via context.expose.